elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 ### Separate registered domains

 Let's Encrypt production has a rate limit of [50 certificates per week per registered domain](https://letsencrypt.org/docs/rate-limits/).
-For example, if `awesome-website.workload-cluster.environment.elastisys.se` points to the Workload Cluster's Ingress controller, then an excessive creation and destruction of Ingress resources may trigger rate limiting for all of `elastisys.se`.
+For example, if `awesome-website.workload-cluster.environment.elastisys.se` points to the Workload Cluster's Ingress Controller, then an excessive creation and destruction of Ingress resources may trigger rate limiting for all of `elastisys.se`.

 It is therefore advisable to: